Home

 Calls vs. Puts

-- Calls: A Call option gives you the right to buy an asset at a set price (the "strike price").
-You would buy a Call if you believe the price of the asset will go up.
+• Calls: The right to buy at a set price (the "strike price").
+Buy a Call if you think the price will go up.

-- Puts: A Put option gives you the right to sell an asset at a set price.
-You would buy a Put if you believe the price of the asset will go down.
+• Puts: The right to sell at a set price.
+Buy a Put if you think the price will go down.

-The strike price is the predetermined price at which you have the right to buy (with a Call) or sell (with a Put) the underlying asset.
-You choose the strike price when you buy the option.
+Strike Price — The price at which you can buy (Call) or sell (Put) the asset.
+You choose this when you buy the option.

-The premium is the price you pay to purchase an option.
+Premium — The price you pay for the option.
 This is your maximum potential loss.
-The premium is determined by a few factors, including the asset's current price, the strike price, the time until expiration, and the overall market volatility.
+It's determined by the asset price, strike price, time to expiration, and market volatility.

 Ready to make your first options trade?
 We've designed the process to be as simple and intuitive as our perpetuals trading.